seerge/g-helper/.github/ISSUE_TEMPLATE/bug_report.md

 ## NOTE
-Bug reports without clear information or scenario to reproduce and logs from ``%AppData%\GHelper`` will be closed without answer.
+Bug reports without clear information or scenario to reproduce and logs from ``%AppData%\GHelper`` will be closed without an answer.
-Please respect time of the developer.
+Please respect the time of the developer.
 Thanks.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **Clear scenario to Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. Explanation of an error or a bug

-**Expected behavior**
+**Expected behaviour**
 A clear and concise description of what you expected to happen.

 **App Logs**